Cyber Essentials Checklist | Microbyte

 What is the difference between Cyber Essentials and Cyber Essentials Plus?

 The key difference between Cyber Essentials and Cyber Essentials Plus is the level of verification.
-Cyber Essentials involves a self-assessment where you review your own security controls to ensure they meet the necessary standards.
-In contrast, Cyber Essentials Plus requires an additional audit and technical verification by certification bodies to ensure your systems meet higher security standards through external testing, such as vulnerability scans.
+Cyber Essentials involves a self-assessment questionnaire (SAQ) where you review your own security controls to ensure they meet the necessary standards.
+In contrast, Cyber Essentials Plus requires an additional assessment on behalf of certification bodies to ensure your systems meet higher security standards through external testing, such as vulnerability scans.

 How can Cyber Essentials certification help small and medium businesses?